 He continues to state that...

-“If none of those houses catch fire with all the heat and embers flying, then the whole neighborhood and community is more likely to survive.
-It really speaks to the idea of neighbors talking about this stuff and helping each other – the most able helping others!
-Folks can work with their local Fire Departments on home improvements, coordinate with trash collectors for joint debris removal days …”
+"If none of those houses catch fire with all the heat and embers flying, then the whole neighborhood and community are more likely to survive.
+It really speaks to the idea of neighbors talking about this stuff and helping each other!
+Folks can work with their local Fire Departments on home improvements, and coordinate with trash collectors for joint debris removal days."

 Being well-informed about the science and local environment helps everyone understand the best ways to prevent structural damage and fire-spread.
 Bailey advises, "support your local forest and rangeland managers who are trying to manage the land better outside the urban interface."

 Building Techniques to Protect Homes Against Wildfires